DataDog/hiring-engineers/answers.md

 ## Monitoring Data

-* I created a new metric monitor for my_metric that I created earlier in this exercise.
-Here's a screen shot of the monitor's settings.
+* I created a new metric monitor for my_metric.
+Here's a screen shot of the monitor and a listing of settings.
   * Warn for value > 500 at 5 mins
   * Alert for value > 800 at 5 mins
   * No data at 10 mins